Types of Predictive Models (& How They Work)

 Let’s briefly review each in more detail to understand better how each model works and the critical use cases for each.

-Top 5 popular Predictive Model Types in the industry & How They Work
+5 Popular Types of Predictive Models & How They Work

 A classification model is a predictive analytics model that predicts a sample (e.g., will default on their loan) or another (e.g., will pay off their loan).
 It is about finding knowledge that can be applied to process new examples.
 Classification can be either binary or multinomial.
 Binary means we have two categories; multinomial means we have several categories to which our sample may belong.